1.3 Set levels

-- Click on the building icon to create a building.
+- Create a building: click on the building icon .

-- Select the building from the list and click on the Level icon to create new levels.
+- Create the levels: select the building from the list and click on the Level icon to create new levels.

 Note: You need to have a “building” created to create new levels.
 Documents opened from a VisualARQ template comes with a building and a level created by default, but documents from a Rhino template don’t.